-The gastrointestinal (GI) specialists at Parkland Medical Center treat a wide range of diseases and conditions of the gastrointestinal tract—the esophagus, stomach, intestines, gallbladder, colon and rectum.
+The gastroenterologists and gastrointestinal (GI) specialists specialists at Parkland Medical Center treat a wide range of diseases and conditions of the gastrointestinal tract—the esophagus, stomach, intestines, gallbladder, colon and rectum.
 Our accurate diagnoses and advanced treatment methods help you feel better, stay disease free and get back to your daily routine as quickly as possible.

 Your First Choice for Gastrointestinal Care

-Working together in collaborative approaches, our experienced team of dedicated physicians delivers skilled, comprehensive gastrointestinal care using the latest diagnostic and treatment techniques.
+Working together in collaborative approaches, our experienced team of dedicated gastroenterologists delivers skilled, comprehensive gastrointestinal care using the latest diagnostic and treatment techniques.
 At Parkland Medical Center, you’re assured of the same top–quality services you expect to find in major urban medical centers—but with a much more personal touch.
 You’ll appreciate our private rooms, comfort measures and individualized care plans, as well as direct lines of communication to your doctor and healthcare team.

 Viruses, bacteria, specific foods or stress may cause digestive disorders.
 Some conditions also show a strong family link.
 If you regularly experience symptoms such as heartburn, gas, constipation, diarrhea, bleeding, stomach pain, or other concerning symptoms, the gastrointestinal physicians and staff at Parkland Medical Center can help.